Andrioden/gnstats/README.md

 1. As logged in admin run `[PROD_URL]/api/actions/admin/dataimportpythonscript/`
 2. Copy paste data into `api/actions_admin.py > RunImportPythonScriptHandler`
 3. As admin run `[LOCAL_URL]/api/actions/admin/runimportpythonscript/`
-4. To verify delete an existing Person entity and reverify in the menu

 ## Relevant links